AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 Because the subteam was unable to consistently fluidize the sand using the available pump, the subteam will either have to acquire a 600 RPM pump or design a new prototype with a smaller pipe diameter next semester.
 Once the subteam is able to fluidize the sand bed by one of these two methods, the subteam will progress with experimentation, evaluation, and iteration.

 The subteam will test the functionality of the prototype system in two ways.
 First, the subteam will determine qualitatively, likely with the assistance of a camera, if bubbles form inside the reactor.
 If this is true, the premise of using a fluidized bed to encourage bubble formation and to remove excess dissolved air from water is valid.
 After modifying the system as necessary to achieve qualitative success, the subteam will move on to a quantitative analysis of the prototype.
 The subteam will use dissolved oxygen probes to determine the difference in concentration of dissolved oxygen between the influent and effluent water.
-The subteam expects that the water's dissolved oxygen content is proportional to the water's dissolved air content.
+The subteam expects that the water's dissolved oxygen content is proportional to the water's dissolved air content, due to the fact that the source of the so the effectiveness of removing dissolved oxygen should be exactly proportional to the system's overall effectiveness in removing dissolved gas.
 After analysis of such data, the subteam will modify the system to optimize the removal of dissolved gas.

-**Also, the principles behind Henry's Law, Pascal's Law, and the derived [Equation 7](#Equation-7) are universal in their applications to gases; the subteam expects that oxygen will give an accurate representation of the reactor's ability to remove any dissolved gas.**

 In future semesters, the subteam must also keep in mind the end goal of scaling up the prototype.
 The prototype's methods used to remove excess dissolved gas from influent water must feasibly apply on a practical scale.